CodeofGuff/CodeofGuff/README.md

 📫 DM me here or on X (Twitter)!

-⚡ Fun facts: I am a voice actor, restaurant manager(worked every position in a restaurant), and currently in a main leadership role for a competitive Squad(game) team!!
+⚡ Fun facts: I am a voice actor, bartender(worked every position in a restaurant), and currently in a main leadership role for a competitive Squad(game) team!!

 <!---